Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/TilingParametersProgramming.md

     .tile_traversal = {{.dimension=1, .stride=3, .wrap=2},{.dimension=0, .stride=2, .wrap=2}}});
 ```

-The 2 other kernels `k3, k4` are willing to read from the buffer in a completely different way the buffer has been written to:
+Kernels `k3` and `k4` read from the buffer differently than it was written:

 ![Third and Fourth Kernel Access](images/Graphics-Kernel34Access.drawio.png)

-These access schemes are defined in the graph with:
+These access schemes are defined in the graph with the following:

 ```C++
 read_access(mtx.out[0]) = tiling({